-Most of us think of our kayaks as fun toys.
-We laugh, splash, and enjoy the freedom of paddling the open water.
+Most of us never even considered whether we could get a DUI on a kayak.
+We think of our kayaks as fun toys to laugh, paddle, and enjoy the freedom of the open water.
 And what goes better with some wide open fun than a quick beer or glass of wine.
-I’ll admit, until I started researching this post, I never even considered whether I could get a DUI on my kayak.
+I’ll admit, until I started researching this post, I had no idea you could get a DUI on a kayak.

-So, can you get a DUI on a kayak?
-The quick answer is yes.
-All 50 states have the equivalent of a DUI—Driving Under the Influence—a BUI (Boating Under the Influence).
-In most states it’s illegal to operate any vessel with a blood alcohol level (BAL) of 0.08% or more.
-(In Colorado and Wyoming it’s 0.10%).
-In addition, Canada, Australia, New Zealand, and the UK all have their own versions of a BUI.
+Can you get a DUI on a kayak?
+Yes, you can get a “DUI” on your kayak.
+In most states it’s illegal to operate a kayak with a BAL of 0.08% or more.
+(Colorado and Wyoming it’s 0.10%).
+A DUI in kayaking is called a BUI-Boating Under the Influence.
+And Canada, Australia, New Zealand, and the UK have their own versions of a BUI.

 I know, I was shocked to learn it, too.
 But law enforcement sees our “toys” for what they truly are, vessels on the public waterways.
 And since we’re kayaking the same waters as powered boats, paddlers are now operating under the same laws and therefore you can indeed get a “DUI” on your kayak.

 But that’s not the entire story.
 There are some exceptions and some special rules, depending on which state or country you’re in.

 Disclaimer: This is an informational article and isn’t meant to be construed as legal advice.
 We’re not lawyers nor are we legal professionals.
 For legal advice, please consult a legal professional.